jnozzi/cocoadev.com/SiteContent/General/NSSplitView.markdown

 For a subview to have a minimum or maximum size, you must implement the NSSplitViewDelegate protocol's coordinate constraint methods.

-To specify a minimum size for your subview, use the method <code>splitView:constrainMinCoordinate:ofSubviewAt:</code>.
-The <code>proposedMin</code> value is a coordinate (not a width/height value for the subview) in the splitview's (flipped) coordinate system, and will change depending on the size of the splitview itself.
+To specify a minimum size for your subview, use the method     splitView:constrainMinCoordinate:ofSubviewAt:.
+The     proposedMin value is a coordinate (not a width/height value for the subview) in the splitview's (flipped) coordinate system, and will change depending on the size of the splitview itself.
 Rather than return a constant value (which will work only for a two-subview splitview), you can return proposedMin plus the point amount you wish to use as your minimum size.
 Below is an example that makes every subview a minimum of 60 points wide.

  - (CGFloat)splitView:(NSSplitView *)sender constrainMinCoordinate:(float)proposedMin ofSubviewAt:(NSInteger)offset
  {